K.O. Sweeney: K.O. Sweeney of Oshkosh, Wisconsin

 In September 1960, Thomas F. Sweeney, age 68, of Racine, Wisconsin was arraigned for manslaughter after his wife died from a blow to the head.
 Sweeney told the court administrator that he "used to box under the name K.O.
 Sweeney.
 He said he had 105 or 108 fights, won 80 and had 23 or 24 knockouts.
 He said he himself had never been knocked out."
 In fact, Sweeney (whose real name was Frank Harnitz) fought between during the years 1915–1922 using the alias Frank Sanders.
 In October 1919, a newspaper reported that "Sanders has been a boxer and wrestler for four years and was in the service at Camp Grant where he instructed soldiers in boxing and wrestling.
 His former home was Hammond, Indiana.
 He is now employed as a game warden in this county."
 In November 1919, the newspapers reported that "Frank Sanders of Oshkosh...was no match for Sailor Bill Perknis of Rhinelander who showed the fans a good time."
 In April 1922, Jack Zwick of Kaukauna beat Sanders at Oshkosh by knocking him out in the second round.

-In 1933, his boxing career behind him, Sweeney plead guilty to the second-degree murder of Felix Zelul, who died from a blow to the face and whose body police found lying on Highway 38.
+In 1933, his boxing career behind him, Sweeney pleaded guilty to the second-degree murder of Felix Zelul, who died from a blow to the face and whose body police found lying on Highway 38.

 Sweeney never stood trial for the murder of his wife.
 In October 1960, he was declared legally insane, the result of brain damage from boxing and chronic alcoholism, and confined to a mental hospital.
 Sweeney died at Oshkosh on February 4, 1983.